yongddeng/yongddeng.github.io/_posts/2026-01-04-concurrency.md

 <p style="margin-bottom: 12px;"> </p>

-The shift from many blocked threads to one watchful thread is not merely a syscall swap but a change of paradigm to [event-driven programming]() (§602#1.1), which organises control flow around reactions to events rather than a fixed instruction sequence.
-The pattern long predates the C10K problem, seen already in the GUI [message loop]() dispatching clicks and keystrokes and in discrete-event simulators advancing by popping the next event off a queue (§603#1.1).
-Networking merely inherited its inversion of control, the runtime invoking the program's handlers as each descriptor becomes ready rather than the program itself calling down a fixed sequence.
+Serving many connections from one thread demanded change on both sides.
+The application restructured around an event loop, while the OS evolved new syscalls to wait on many descriptors at once.
+Such a program is governed by [event-driven programming]() (§602#1.1), a paradigm that organises control flow around reactions to events rather than a fixed instruction sequence.
+The pattern long predates the C10K problem and appears in the GUI [message loop]() dispatching clicks and keystrokes (§603#1.1).<!-- also in discrete-event simulators advancing by popping the next event off a queue, showing the pattern is domain-general, not I/O-specific --> Networking is another instance with the same inversion of control in which the runtime, not the program, invokes the handlers whenever a descriptor becomes ready.

 {% comment %}